 What is a Landrace?

-The Bankhar, like many other livestock guardian dogs across Asia and Europe, is not a breed, but a ‘Landrace’.
-A landrace is a domesticated species of animal that has developed over time through adaptation to its natural and cultural environment of agriculture and pastoralism.
-This is a critical distinction from the word breed.
+The Bankhar, like many other livestock guardian dogs across Asia and Europe, is not a breed, but a ‘landrace’.
+A landrace is a domesticated species of animal that has evolved over time, in a natural and cultural environment, and in this case has adapted to the local agricultural and pastoral conditions under the guidance of nomadic herders.
+This is a critical distinction from the word,‘breed’.
 Bankhar dogs have evolved and co-evolved with humans to fit to a very particular niche.
 The reason why a Bankhar dog looks and behaves as it does is to maximize its efficiency and effectiveness as a working livestock protection animal.

 This means that Bankhar near Kazakhstan will have more influences of the dogs in Kazakhstan (these are just the natural regional variations of the Central Asian Ovcharka, not to be confused with modern show breed of the same name).
 The same goes for Tibetan livestock guardian dogs.
 It is this continuum of traits and a continued gene flow that keeps genetic diversity high.
 High genetic diversity ensures that the dogs are able to adapt to changes or roles effectively, as well as help to avoid deleterious recessive genes from being expressed in the population or an individual.